ZIG ZAG WEAVING

 You can view all zigzag weaving videos from ruutupunontaa YouTube channel on the embedded video playlist below.

-Zig zag levels can also be extended into different layer formations.
+Zig zag layers can also be extended into different level formations.
 This forms the bases of the baskets, for example.
 Here are a few examples of 15 cm wide coffee bags from the bottoms of zig zag woven baskets.
 For coffee bags of different sizes, calculate the dimensions by calculating: (size shown in the picture) / 15cm x (coffee bag width).
 The height of the basket is determined by the number of layers of woven zig zags.

 In zig zag weaving, the pattern is designed in the same way as in square weaving.
 The only difference is the placement of the patterns in the zig zag formation instead of the squares.
 In zig zag weaving, fun patterns can also be made by weaving zig zag layers from coffee bags of different colors or from strips cut at different parts in the same coffee bags.